 If you’re looking for a new business bank account, Bluevine is an excellent choice.
-You can earn 2.0% annual percentage yield (APY) on balances of $250,000 or less.
-You can keep track of your account 24/7 on its mobile app and website, avoiding any potential dormancy issues.
-Visit Bluevine for more information.
+You can earn 2.0% annual percentage yield (APY) on balances of $250,000 or less and keep track of your account 24/7 on its mobile app and website, avoiding any potential dormancy issues.

 How a Business Bank Account Becomes Dormant